WHAT IS CRANIOSACRAL THERAPY?

 I am humbled by the individuals that I work with and by the great healing potential of the human body.

-Aside from my work, I am passionate about setting intentions in my life, mothering, yoga, natural health products, herbal remedies, fermentation, hiking, kayaking, organic gardening and gathering energy by the ocean (born and raised on the South Coast of Massachusetts).
+Aside from my work, I am passionate about setting intentions in my life, mothering my four children, yoga, natural health products, herbal remedies, fermentation, skiing, sailing, kayaking, organic gardening, conscious living